Company Programs at Halestone

 Company Prep is open to 2nd-8th grade dancers taking at least one other class at Halestone.
 There is no additional tuition for Company Prep, but there is a $100 participation fee for the year and a commitment to the class is required to participate.
 Junior Company, known as Company Prep last year, gives young dancers the opportunity to experience company membership.
 Dancers will be rehearsing a dance to be performed at one of our fall events and our spring recital.

-Modern Company is open to dedicated 7th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
+Modern Company is open to dedicated 9th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
 Dancers must be taking regular technique classes to support their learning in company.
 There is no audition to participate in MC, however in 2021-2022 students must take 2 additional technique classes a week at Halestone, one of which must be either Advanced Seminar in Modern Dance OR Contemporary.
 If you are 18 years and older, you are only required to take 1 additional technique class, and attend 1 Modern Company rehearsal out of the month.

 Modern Company will focus on developing choreographic tools and critical thinking skills through dance studies.
 Students will learn composition, feedback techniques, advanced improvisation skills, and be part of producing and performing in various productions throughout the season.